Global Climate Change

-Climate of Laos can be referred to as tropical monsoon even subtropical in some parts of the country.
-In general, this means high humidity, high rate of rainfall and having sufficient amount of rainfall throughout the country, but all together this might not be the case in all times.
-Which we can thank for to climate change.
+Which we can thank for global climate change.
+Climate of Laos can be referring to as tropical monsoon even subtropical in some parts of the country.
+In general, this means high humidity, high rate of rainfall and having sufficient amount of rainfall throughout the country.
+But altogether this might not be the case in all times.

 Tropical monsoon climate in Laos – Characteristics

 Monsoon climate of Laos is characterized by Laos having cold dry season from November to February, which turns to hot dry season in March and April which ultimately leads to rainy season from May to October.
 In general temperatures are high throughout the year with certain exceptions in the north of the country.
 Rainy season brings highest temperatures up to 35 degrees Celsius.
 Certainly these are just broad sketches of the real-time situation in the climate of Laos.

 Due to obvious climate change happening all around the world, seasons start to vary in Laos as well.
 It is also very important monsoons started to vary too.